Hybrid Conference: 3 Tips for Attracting In-Place and Remote Attendees

 While it's much easier to talk to the person next to you, plan to ensure that all Q&A, random calls, and other interactions are evenly distributed among all participants.
 Make sure that all relevant information, such as changes to the agenda, any guidelines for action, or information about next steps, is clear to both parties.
 This also applies to follow-up actions after the event, sending materials, feedback or thank you letters.

 In general, organizing a hybrid conference requires a lot of effort to please both online and offline audiences.
-OnlineExpo specialists will help organize and successfully hold a hybrid event with any number of participants.
+OnlineExpo specialists will help you organize and successfully host an online, offline or hybrid event with any number of participants.
 Book a free consultation right now!